n-stuff/window-system/README.md

 ### Typography.Font project

-It provides types to decode CFF ans TTF font formats.
+It provides types to decode CFF and TTF font formats.

+### Typography.Rasterization project

+It provides types to rasterize font glyphs.

+[This sample](test/WindowSystem.ManualTest/GlyphLauncher.cs) demonstrates rendering of both rasterized and tessellated glyphs loaded from a TTF file.

 ### OpenGL.Context project